Greater Burnie Economic Region

 - A larger percentage of local workers employed as Sales Workers (11.0% compared to 9.9%)

-The largest changes in the jobs held by the in Greater Burnie Economic Region workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the Greater Burnie Economic Region between 2011 and 2016 were those employed as:

 - Technicians and Trades Workers (-463 local workers)